tksfz/doto2/README.md

 Doto - task planning for teams
 ==============================

-Doto is a collaborative task planning system with the following features:
+Doto is a collaborative task planner with the following features:
 - Distributed, using git for storage and sync
 - Hierarchical, representing work as an arbitrarily deep tree
 - Support for more complex workflows using _threads_ and _events_